 University of Geneva Faculty of Law

-The Faculty has a strong international research focus, supported by its membership in the European network Strategic Alliance of Research Faculties of Law (SARFAL), initially launched by Oxford University and Leiden University.
-Each year, it attracts more than 100 students from all over Europe and several dozens from America, Asia and Africa.
+The Faculty of Law has a strong international research focus, supported by its membership in the Strategic Alliance of Research Faculties of Law (SARFAL), a European network initially launched by Oxford University and Leiden University.
+Each year, it attracts more than 100 students from all over Europe and several dozen from America, Asia and Africa.
 These students attend courses and use research facilities for periods ranging from just a few weeks to two semesters.

-In January 2008, the Graduate Institute of International Studies (founded in 1927 and best known by the French acronym HEI) merged with the Graduate Institute of Development Studies (founded in 1961) to create the Graduate Institute of International and Development Studies.
-The Institute’s mission is “to provide independent and rigorous analyses of current and emerging world issues with a double emphasis on international relations and development studies.
-It has a particular concern for promoting international cooperation and bringing an academic contribution to less advanced nations.”
+The Graduate Institute of International and Development Studies was created in 2008, through the merger of the Graduate Institute of International Studies (founded in 1927) and the Graduate Institute of Development Studies (founded in 1961).
+The Institute’s mission is “to provide independent and rigorous analyses of current and emerging world issues with a double emphasis on international relations and development studies,” with “a particular concern for promoting international cooperation and bringing an academic contribution to less advanced nations.”
 The Institute provides graduate-level, bilingual (English and French) study opportunities for students from all over the world.
-Read more about the Institute in its journal, Globe.
+Its bilingual review, Globe, provides more information on its research and scholarship.

 Course Offerings and Credit